ds300/derivablejs/README.md

 Luckily this is almost never a problem if you're building a small and simple application that won't change much.
 A tiny amount of callback webbing is fine to deal with.
 Lots of people make such apps for a living, and modern MV[*whatever*] frameworks can be extremely productive for doing that.

 Alas, many small and simple apps eventually become large and complex apps.
 Likewise, large and complex apps invariably become larger and more complex.
-As size and complexity grow, so too does the cost of iteration.
+As size and complexity grow, so too does the cost of iteration, i.e. the cost of modifying existing functionality and adding new functionality.

-Now, I haven't done any science to back this up but I reckon that with MVC the cost of iteration grows linearly over time; and that it does so precisely because of the complexity and fragility inherent in manually keeping state consistent using callback webs.
+Now, I haven't done any science to back this up but I reckon that with MVC the cost of iteration grows linearly over time; and that it does so precisely because of the fragility inherent in manually keeping state consistent using callback webs.
 We need a simpler way.
 The cost of iteration curve should be asymptotic or *flat*, even if it starts a little higher.

 \* <em>It certainly beats the days when we all did manual data binding with pure jQuery and `id` attributes. *Remember that?* Dark times indeed.</em>